Shopify/polaris-viz/src/components/Sparkline/Sparkline.md

 ## Usage

-The Sparkline interface looks like this:
+The sparkline interface looks like this:

 ```typescript
 {